rule

 Text 15

-Therefore, o master of us, o Transcendence over the senses, I pray that we, with the illusory of You, very soon may give up, this fixed idea of I and mine that to the banality of our material vehicle is so difficult to overcome; please grant us the yogic unto You so that we find our nature.'
+Therefore, o master of us, o Transcendence over the senses, I pray that we, with the illusory of You, very soon may forsake this fixed idea of 'I' and 'mine', which to the banality of our material vehicle is so difficult to overcome; please grant us the yogic unto You so that we may find our nature.'
 (Vedabase)

 Text 16